-Discrete variables are usually inserted using the 3-digits number shown in the excel file of the previous section: "Available parameters in the platform".
+Discrete variables, such as temperature or power, are usually inserted using the 3-digits number shown in the excel file of the previous section: "Available parameters in the platform".

-Continuous variables can be inserted in two different ways:
+Continuous variables, such as consumed electricity and gas, can be inserted in two different ways in the platform:

-- Basic.
+- Basic parameter.
 The basic methodology implies data inserted cumulatively, i.e. every measure will be added to the previous one.
 This results in constantly increasing values and creates a link between the measures.
 This methodology is frequency-neutral, as it does not directly relate to a certain insertion frequency.

-- Discrete.
+- Discrete parameter.
 The discrete methodology implies that every measure will directly be uploaded into the platform, despite any prior measures.
 Every measure inserted into the platform will be independent of the others.
 This methodology directly relates to a specific insertion frequency.

 Inserting with the basic methodology

 While inserting through the basic methodology, it is not necessary to indicate to the software which is the frequency in which data is being uploaded, as the platform itself will identify it.